Materials Engineering Essentials: Building Stronger and Smarter Mechanical Systems

 1. Structural Ceramics

-- Alumina and zirconia used in cutting tools, valves, and bearings.
+- Alumina (Al₂O₃): High hardness, excellent wear resistance, and thermal stability, often used in cutting tools, bearings, and valve components.

 2. Glass Materials